-Abstracts in Social Gerontology
+- Abstracts in Social Gerontology

 Produced by the American Association of Retired Persons (AARP), AgeLine provides bibliographic coverage of social gerontology, i.e. the study of aging in psychological, health-related, social, and economic contexts.
 Also covered are the delivery of health care to the older population and its associated costs and policies, and consumer, employment, and public policy issues.
 Of interest to researchers, health professionals, service planners, policymakers, employers, older adults and their families, and consumer advocates.

-Data Planet Statistical Ready Reference
+- Data Planet Statistical Ready Reference

 Provides access to statistical data produced by U.S. government agencies, states, private organizations, and major international organizations.

-Defining Gender 1450-1910
+- Defining Gender, 1450-1910

 Ethnic NewsWatch is an interdisciplinary, bilingual (English and Spanish) and comprehensive full text database of the newspapers, magazines and journals of the ethnic, minority and native press.
 [Not compatible with Internet Explorer 9

-Everyday Life and Women in America (1800-1920)
+- Everyday Life & Women in America

-Family Studies Abstracts
+- Family Studies Abstracts

 Primarily a full text database with some abstracts that contains periodicals, academic journals, newsletters, magazines, regional publications, and government reports focused on gender and women's issues.
 [Not compatible with Internet Explorer 9

-JSTOR (Journal Storage)
+- JSTOR (Journal Storage)